spacemanspiff/uLoader/readme.txt

 Features:
 ---------

+- Support for DVD USB Devices: It can run only DVD backups from .iso (original don't work because DVD drivers don´t support the Wii format).
+Remember you must insert a DVD to work at start the program.
+See "Mode DVD USB" below in this readme for more details

+- Added support to save CFG, alternative dol, parental control and game configuration for DVD mode.

 - Support for BCA datas.
 You can add it from .ISO offset 0x100 (64 bytes).
 If this area is filled with zeroes it use one BCA by default (NSMB compatible).
   New ioctl 0xda function supported in dip_plugin and new option added for DVD mode to read the BCA Datas from the original DVD.